Cars 3: Plot

-At the Florida 500, Lightning starts at the back, but with assistance from Smokey in the pits, manages to gradually push up the ranks.
-Sterling, who still believes Lightning can't win, orders Cruz back to the training center to prepare a rookie for the following race, despite her wanting to stay and watch the race.
-Overhearing the exchange and remembering Cruz's dream of racing, Lightning avoids a massive multi-car pile-up and has his crew outfit her to take his place in the race, believing she is the key to defeating Storm.
-While shaky at first, Cruz is able to push up the ranks, thanks to Lightning coaching her from the pits, and eventually ends up right behind Storm.
-Feeling threatened, he tries to intimidate Cruz, even to the point of ramming her against the wall in the final lap.
-Using one of Doc's old moves, Cruz flips over Storm, overtaking him and winning the race.
+At the Florida 500, Lightning starts at the back but moves up the ranks with Smokey's help.
+Sterling doubts Lightning's capability and orders Cruz back to the training center, despite her desire to stay.
+Hearing them on his radio and recalling Cruz's racing dream, Lightning sidesteps a huge pile-up and has his crew prep Cruz to race in his place, giving her a chance to succeed.
+Though initially hesitant, Cruz starts overtaking cars with Lightning's coaching.
+She ends up behind Storm, who threatens her by ramming her against the wall on the final lap.
+Using an old move from Doc Hudson, Cruz flips over Storm, overtakes him, and wins the race.

-As she celebrates her victory, Sterling offers her a role on his team, but she instead takes a counteroffer from Dinoco's owner Tex Dinoco.
-Since Lightning and Cruz were both wearing #95, both have won the race, meaning that Lightning gets to decide if he is done racing.
-Some time later, Lightning and Cruz return to Radiator Springs, where Lightning reveals that Tex has bought Rust-eze from Sterling.
-Now decked in Doc's old racing colors, Lightning decides to continue racing, but trains Cruz first for the season.
+As Cruz celebrates her victory, Sterling offers her a role on his team, but she instead takes a counteroffer from Dinoco's owner Tex Dinoco.
+Since Lightning and Cruz were both wearing #95, Lightning becomes the joint-winner of the race and effectively passes his deal with Sterling.
+Returning to Radiator Springs, Lightning reveals that Tex has bought Rust-eze from Sterling.
+Now decked in Doc's old racing colors, Lightning decides to continue racing but trains Cruz first for the rest of the season.